- · Which of the following is earliest in the rules of precedence? Arithmetic operator (*)

 POSITION_ID NUMBER(4)

-You want to display all players' names with position 6900 or greater.
+to display all players' names with position 6900 or greater.

 You want the players names to be displayed alphabetically by last name and then by first name.